IT21807794-Sagar/Research-Project-CDAP-2025/README.md

 ## 4. Collaboration and Grouping of Students (ROSHNI ROSALINE [IT21831690])
 Create a system that pairs kids according to common interests or ability levels.
-Use interactive, group-based exercises and communication tools to improve social skills and motivation.
+Use interactive, communication tools to improve social skills and motivation.

 ## System Architecture
 So in this system we initially planned of building the stateless architecture which the system neither stores personal details nor data